 Air Quality is Improving

 In recent decades, average concentrations of air pollutants in the ambient air have steadily declined across the Commonwealth.
 These maps were created by scientists at NASA's Goddard Space Flight Center using data from the NASA Aura satellite.
-The maps show a steep decline in tropospheric nitrogen dioxide (NO2) pollution over Kentucky from 2005 - 2016.
-In these images, red and orange areas denote higher concentrations of NO2, while blue and green areas denote areas with lower concentrations.
+The maps show a steep decline in tropospheric nitrogen dioxide (NO2) pollution over Kentucky from 2005 - 2018.
+In these images, purple and orange areas denote higher concentrations of NO2, while blue and yellow areas denote areas with lower concentrations.

 Kentucky Nitrogen Dioxide Concentrations, 2005